emma-k-alexandra/WMATA.swift/README.md

 #### `pathDetails`
 [WMATA Documentation](https://developer.wmata.com/docs/services/54763629281d83086473f231/operations/5476362a281d830c946a3d69?)
-Ordered latlong points along this Route for a given date (in `YYYY-MM-DD` format).
+Ordered latlong points along this Route for a given date.
 Omit for today.

 ```swift
 MetroBus(key: apiKey).pathDetails(for: ._10A) { result in